thecrazymonkey/Garadget-mqtt/README.md

-# Garadget connector for Smartthings using MQTT
+# Garadget connector for SmartThings using MQTT

 Using a bridge:
 mqtt2rest -- An MQTT to REST Bridge for Garadget